robbytables/bug-free-invention/unit-6-flask/instructor-resources/01-web-dev-intro/01-web-dev-slides.md

 *After this lesson, you will be able to:*

 - Describe how the web works.
-- Explain what we mean by front end and back end.
+- Explain what we mean by front-end and back-end.
 - List the types of web developers.

 ---